ronsala/restaranter-frontend/notes/dev-log.md

 yarn add v1.22.10
 warning package-lock.json found.
 Your project contains lock files generated by tools other than Yarn.
 It is advised not to mix package managers in order to avoid resolution inconsistencies caused by unsynchronized lock files.
 To clear this warning, remove package-lock.json.
 [1/4] 🔍  Resolving packages...
-warning rsuite > recompose > fbjs > core-js@1.2.7: core-js@<3.3 is no longer maintained and not recommended for usage due to the number of issues.
+warning rsuite > recompose >
+ > core-js@1.2.7: core-js@<3.3 is no longer maintained and not recommended for usage due to the number of issues.
 Because of the V8 engine whims, feature detection in old core-js versions could cause a slowdown up to 100x even if nothing is polyfilled.
 Please, upgrade your dependencies to the actual version of core-js.
 [2/4] 🚚  Fetching packages...
 [3/4] 🔗  Linking dependencies...
 warning " > @testing-library/user-event@7.2.1" has unmet peer dependency "@testing-library/dom@>=5".